 Solar PV is a renewable energy technology that converts energy from the sun into electricity.
-Solar PV technology can be mounted on building roofs (including shaded covering for parking lots), walls or facades, or on frames and poles on the ground 1 .
-Solar PV is different than solar thermal technology, which transfers solar energy to water for heating water or building spaces.
+Solar PV technology can be mounted on building rooftops, walls, facades, or on frames and poles on the ground1.
+Solar PV is different than solar thermal technology, which transfers solar energy to water for water or building space heating.

-Solar PV projects may be categorized by how much electricity they generate (size) and whether they are connected directly to the electricity transmission or distribution system, to an electrical panel in a building behind its electric utility meter, or only to a battery pack ("off grid").
+Solar PV projects may be categorized by how much electricity they generate (size) and whether they are connected directly to the electricity transmission and distribution system, to an electrical panel in a building behind its electric utility meter, or to battery storage system ("off grid").